kgxsz/devops-101/part-four/README.md

 - don't forget to `Save`
 - now go to the `PIPELINES` tab and run the pipeline

 When the pipeline has completed successfully, the two jars that were produced on the Go agent will have been transferred up to the Go server.
 If you want to verify this, go to your terminal where your ssh connection to the Go server will still be open, and navigate to `/var/lib/go-server/artifacts/pipelines/dummyApplication/`.
-In this directory you should see the corresponding numbers of pipeline runs, if you dig down into that directory you should find a `packages` directory which houses the two jars you just produced and renamed.
+In this directory you should see the corresponding numbers of pipeline runs, if you dig down into that directory you should find the `packages` directory which houses the two jars you just produced and renamed.

 #### Create the publish stage
 You may have assumed that we would be ready to deploy the application at this point.
 But there is one more stage we need to consider before doing so, and that's the publish stage.
 It's always a good idea to keep the outputs of our pipelines somewhere safe, because you never know when you'll need them.
 Now, we're already sending the artifacts to the Go server after the package stage, so why do more?
 The short answer is that we shouldn't treat the Go server as an artifact repository, that's not what it's made for.
 We need something a little more suited to the purpose.